dgamboa/web-sprint-challenge-build-a-web-api/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. The core features of Node.js and Express and why they are useful. **Answer:**
+1. The core features of Node.js and Express and why they are useful. **Answer:** The core features of Node include its usage of JS for server-side operations (i.e. one language for both client-side and server-side), its vast npm library of modules and that it's single-threaded.
+It is also asynchronous and has OS privileges.
+Simply put, Node is a machine that can run JS programs.
-1. Understand and explain the use of Middleware. **Answer:**
+1. Understand and explain the use of Middleware. **Answer:** Middleware are functions that get the request and response objects, can perform actions on them (or not), and can either move to the next operation or issue a response.
-1. The basic principles of the REST architectural style. **Answer:**
+1. The basic principles of the REST architectural style. **Answer:** In REST architecture, there are 5 key principles.
+Everything is a resource.
+Each resource is accessible via a unique URI.
+Resources can have multiple representations.
+Communication happens over a stateless protocol (HTTP).
+Resource management happens via HTTP methods.
-1. Understand and explain the use of Express Routers. **Answer:**
+1. Understand and explain the use of Express Routers. **Answer:** Express is a Node framework that helps developers build web servers to answer HTTP requests.
+Express Routers are a way of organizing route components and exposing resources through endpoints in an API.
+Each route listens on a specific resource for requests with a specific HTTP verb.
-1. Describe tooling used to manually test the correctness of an API. **Answer:**
+1. Describe tooling used to manually test the correctness of an API. **Answer:** There are several tools like Postman, HTTPie, Insomnia, curl and browsers to test the operability of an API.
+They function similar with ways to construct requests, send them via HTTP and receive responses from the API.